valinet/ExplorerPatcher/README.md

 * ability to customize the maximum number of "Most used" apps displayed in the app list in Start
 * ability to show the Start menu on the monitor containing the cursor when you press the Windows key*
 * disable the new context menus in File Explorer and restore the classic ones
+* disable the "modern search box" in File Explorer and revert to the proper working one from initial Windows 10 builds (or from Windows 7 and 8)
 * skin the "Safe to Remove Hardware" pop-up to match the context menus of the taskbar
 * disables the logon delay which happened if you were to enable the classic taskbar using `UndockingDisabled`
 * play log on sound, if enabled